dennischesire/Movie-film-project/README.md

 ## Data Visualization

-Group members explore visual trends related to genres, revenue ratings, profit and loss gross and other variables.
+I managed to explore visual trends related to genres, revenue ratings, profit and loss gross and other variables.
 Visualization types include bar plots, box plots, histograms, and scatter plots to surface patterns.
 Visual insights are cross-validated and shared among the team to refine hypotheses and interpretations.

 ## Business Recommendations
 Synthesizing results into clear, actionable insights for the new movie studio.
-All team members collaborate to align recommendations with business goals.
+Collaborate to align recommendations with business goals.
 Focused on helping decision-makers prioritize genres, directors, languages, and film types based on profitability, audience reception, and global appeal.

 ## Limitations of Our Analysis
-Discusses the limitations of the analysis, such as potential biases in the dataset, missing information, and sampling constraints.
+Discussed the Shortcomings of the analysis, such as potential biases in the dataset, missing information, and sampling constraints.
 Acknowledges areas where further exploration, data collection, or improved methods could enhance the results.

 ## Conclusion
-From our analysis shows that G-rated and family-friendly films offer the highest ROI, certain genres like Drama and Animation consistently receive strong ratings, and a few key directors drive higher foreign revenue.
+From My analysis, it shows that G-rated and family-friendly films offer the highest ROI, certain genres like Drama and Animation consistently receive strong ratings, and a few key directors drive higher foreign revenue.
 English remains the dominant language for popular films, but non-English content also shows potential.
 These insights can help guide data-driven decisions on genre focus, content rating, and director partnerships for a successful market entry investment.
 ## Links For Tableau
 https://public.tableau.com/views/MovieFilmsInsights/MovieFilmsinsights?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link